arvindat123/JavaProgramming/src/main/resources/GraphQL.md

 - Developer-friendly tools like Apollo DevTools for debugging.

 Apollo is widely used for its flexibility, scalability, and ease of integration with modern web and mobile applications.

+---

+The selected line `policyTermUnit: PolicyTermUnit!` refers to the `PolicyTermUnit` enum, which is defined in the `enums.graphqls` file.
+This linkage is established because GraphQL schemas treat all `.graphqls` files in the same project as part of a unified schema.

+When the GraphQL schema is processed, all types, enums, inputs, and other definitions across `.graphqls` files are merged into a single schema.
+The `PolicyTermUnit` enum is resolved by its name, and since it is defined in `enums.graphqls`, the GraphQL engine automatically associates the reference in `policyTermUnit` with the corresponding enum definition.

+This behavior relies on the GraphQL schema loader or parser used in the project, which scans and combines all `.graphqls` files.